Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Abstract

 \section{Abstract}

-Although the degree of gender segregation in the UK has decreased over time, women’s participation in traditionally “female-dominated” sectors is disproportionately high.
-This paper aims to evaluate how changing patterns of sectoral gender segregation affected women's employment contracts and wages in the UK between 2005 and 2020.
+This paper aims to evaluate how changing patterns of sectoral gender segregation play a role in accounting for women's employment contracts and wages in the UK between 2005 and 2020.
 We then study wage differentials in gender-specific dominated sectors.
 We found that the propensity of women to be distributed differently across sectors is a major factor contributing to explaining the differences in wages and contract opportunities.
 Hence, the disproportion of women in female-dominated sectors implies contractual features and lower wages typical of that sector, on average, for all workers.
-This difference is primarily explained by persistent discriminatory constraints, while human capital-related characteristics play a minor role.
-However, wage differentials would shrink if workers had the same potential wages as men in male-dominated sectors.
-Moreover, this does not happen at the top of the wage distribution, where wage differentials among women in female-dominated sectors are always more pronounced than men.
+This difference is primarily explained by ``persistent discriminatory constraints'', while human capital-related characteristics play a minor role.
+However, wage differentials would shrink if workers had the same potential and residual wages as men in male-dominated sectors.
+Moreover, this does not happen at the top of the wage distribution, where wage differentials among women working in female-dominated sectors are always more pronounced than those of men.

 \baselinestretch{1}

 \textbf{JEL codes:} J16, J2, J31, J61, J71.

 \textbf{Keywords:} gender sectoral segregation, labour markets, gender inequality, wage differentials.